-Some of those things may be meant for another date, some may even be unattainable, and those are items you can quickly remove.
-A few examples might be, stain the back deck this summer (when it’s only October) or buy my dream car.
-When you remove these distractions you are more able to realistically see what needs your attention now and what can wait until later.
+- Remove what you can – Some of those things on your brain dump sheets may be meant for another date, some may even be unattainable, and those are items you can quickly remove.
+A few examples might be: stain the back deck this summer (when it’s still only February) or buy your dream car.
+When you remove these distractions you are able to realistically see what needs your attention now and what can wait until later.
 Go ahead and cross those items off.

 Step # 3.
 Estimate Your Time

-When you have tasks on your list highlighted in yellow, with a pen go back and next to each item write an approximate time for how long it will take to complete it.
-By doing this it will allow you to more easily tuck these tasks into your schedule.
+this is Go back to each task on your list that is highlighted in yellow.
+With a pen, write down next to each item the approximate time for how long it will take to complete it.
+Doing this will allow you to more easily tuck these tasks into your schedule for the week ahead.

-So, if for example, if you see that you have a major project do on Tuesday for work you should not be penciled in, “Bake cookies for this weekend’s picnic” on Monday.
+So, for example, if you see that you have a major project due on Tuesday for work you should not pencil in a major project on Monday such as, “Bake 5 different kinds of cookies for this weekend’s picnic”.

-Remember, your calendar, your to-do list, even your smartphone are all meant to be tools to help you streamline your week in a way that you are working smarter not harder.
+Remember, your calendar, your to-do list, and even your smartphone are all meant to be tools to help you streamline your week in a way so you are working smarter not harder.
 This all starts with a realistic plan each and every day.

-Armed with a pencil and go through your schedule day by day and block off time where you are able to work on things from your to-do list.
-Begin scheduling in items that make sense to the amount of time you have available to work.
+Armed with a pencil (I love to use colored pencils so my blocks really stand out), go through your schedule day by day and block off time when you are able to work on things from your to-do list.
+Begin scheduling items that make sense to the amount of time you have available to work.
 If you only have 10 minutes, then scheduling appointments might be a great task to work on.
-If you have 45, then working in the flower gardens might be a better fit.
+If you have 45, then working in your flower gardens might be a better fit.

 Step #5.
 Remember You!

 Pencil in time to enjoy a tall glass of water and maybe a few minutes outside in the sunshine.
-Don’t forget the time for lunch and some extra time to read a few pages in your favorite magazine.
-Recharge and re-energized is an important part of our daily schedule and a major component to a day we can look back on with joy.
+Don’t forget to make time for lunch and some extra time to read a few pages in your favorite magazine or to take an energizing walk.
+Recharge and re-energize is an important part of our daily schedule and a major component of a day we can look back on with joy.

 Step #6.
 Revisit Each Morning